bodazhao/hacker-news-headlines/notes.md

 ## Ideas

-- [ ] Show "most commented" for each day?
+- Show "most commented" for each day?
+- API
+  - Serve the `.json` file from Github Pages?

 ## Deno